Nava-Labs/grant-framework/applications/concentrated_liquidity_Neutroswap.md

 We have successfully launched Neutroswap V2:
 1. The first DApp that reached $1,000,000 in TVL
 2. The first EOS EVM token listed on Coingecko
-3. The first working app on EOS EVM and has active users.
+3. The first working app on EOS EVM with high active user counts.
-4. Bring more than [2000+ transactions](https://www.geckoterminal.com/eos-evm/pools) on average per day since launch.
+4. On averave, bring more than 2000+ transactions per day since launch
-5. Bring $150,000+ volume daily accross [Neutroswap V2 pool](https://www.geckoterminal.com/eos-evm/pools).
+5. Bring $150,000+ daily volume accross Neutroswap V2 DEX
-6. The first project that triggers influencers to look at EOS EVM.
+6. The first project that triggers influencers to explore and talk about EOS EVM

-Now, we want to move on to V3 and make our position stronger in EOS EVM.
+Now, we want to move on to V3 and better position ourselves on EOS EVM.
 With V3, we're introducing concentrated liquidity, an innovative approach to liquidity provision that allows liquidity providers (LPs) to enhance their capital efficiency and minimize impermanent loss by focusing their liquidity within a particular price range.
 By enabling LPs to stake specific token pairs within a designated price range, this novel method leads to a more efficient allocation of resources compared to conventional liquidity provision techniques.

 #### Benefits of Concentrated Liquidity